-Changing the Dynamic Media Classic image host server name
+Changing the Dynamic Media image host server name

-First, as a Dynamic Media Classic customer you can use the platform when your user credentials are issued to you.
+First, as an SPS customer you can use the platform when your user credentials are issued to you.
 You get a Dynamic Media server-such as S7xx.scene7.com-as your image host.